-There is existing storm drainage collection pipe in portions of the proposed subdivision.
-A 12-inch pipe enters the site between lots 3 and 4, and then is located in Pavilion Place moving to the east in front of lots 1, 2, 10 and 11.
-There is a second 12 inch pipe that begins at Pease Road and runs diagonally through the proposed subdivision to the south.
-At the southerly edge of the proposed subdivision there is an outfall to a natural drainage way.
-The Applicant has proposed to realign a portion of the pipe such that it is parallel with Pavilion Place, then runs between lots 6 and 7, and finally connecting to the existing pipe that cuts diagonally across a portion of lot 6.
-The discharge point is near an existing rock retaining wall along the property line would remain the same.
+There is an existing storm drainage collection pipe in portions of the proposed subdivision described as follows:

+• A 12-inch pipe enters the site between lots 3 and 4, and then is located in Pavilion Place moving to the east in front of lots 1, 2, 10 and 11.

+- A second 12 inch pipe that begins at Pease Road and runs diagonally through the proposed subdivision to the south. - At the southerly edge of the proposed subdivision there is an outfall to a natural drainage way.
+The Applicant has proposed to realign a portion of the pipe such that it is parallel with Pavilion Place, then runs between lots 6 and 7, and finally connects to the existing pipe that cuts diagonally across a portion of lot 6.
+The discharge point near an existing rock retaining wall along the property line would remain.

 Storm sewer improvements will be necessary for the proposed development.
 Storm sewer will be designed to collect and convey on-site drainage.
 Each lot shall drain to Pavilion Place if possible or an alternate location approved during construction plan review.
-The new storm sewer system shall be designed per the City of Oregon City Public Works Stormwater and Grading Design Standards.
+The new storm sewer system shall be designed in accordance with the City of Oregon City Public Works Stormwater and Grading Design Standards.

 Public storm sewer improvements shall be designed and constructed to collect and convey on-site and offsite storm drainage.
-The proposed sanitary sewer system will meet City code requirements with a few modifications that can be addressed during design.
-There shall be an 8-foot wide grass crete (or similar surfacing) access road above the pipe on lot 6 from the street to the manhole located on the property.
-The existing storm drainage easement will be rewritten to reflect the new location and property owners.
+The proposed storm sewer system will meet City code requirements with a few modifications that can be addressed during design.
+The existing storm drainage easement on Lots 6 and 7 will be rewritten to reflect the new location and property owners.
 The width of the storm drainage easement may need to be adjusted based upon the actual depth of the pipe.

 The Applicant is responsible for this project's compliance with Engineering Policy 00-01.
 The policy pertains to any land use decision requiring the Applicant to provide any public improvements.
 The Applicant shall sign a Non-Remonstrance Agreement for the purpose of making sanitary sewer, storm sewer, water or street improvements in the future that benefit the Property and assessing the cost to benefited properties pursuant to the City's capital improvement regulations in effect at the time of such improvement.
-The Applicant can meet this standard through Conditions of Approval 2, 3, 7, and 8.
+Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through Conditions of Approval 2, 3, 7, 8, and 28.